The new season is upon us! We’re back in Cloisters Hall and meeting in person.

-This is the postponed Rickmansworth Week lecture from May 2020.
+This was the postponed Rickmansworth Week lecture from May 2020.

-Chris Hillier will recount the story of the short-lived railway opened in the 1860s that ran from Rickmansworth to Watford.
+Chris Hillier told the story of the short-lived railway opened in the 1860s that ran from Rickmansworth to Watford.
 If all had gone to plan Rickmansworth might have had a broad gauge station as well as a standard gauge one.

 The history of Hertfordshire’s Police Andy Wiseman

-Beacons of the Past – investigating a prehistoric Chilterns landscape Wendy Morrison
+Beacons of the Past – investigating a prehistoric Chilterns landscape – Dr Wendy Morrison

 ‘Sights most strange’: tourists in medieval and early modern London John Clark